This is a tender results for our new Business Site in Poland

 Note: The financials presented below are based on the “New Fortaco” scope, i.e. excluding the marine, energy and heavy project businesses in Jászberény, Hungary and Kalajoki & Sepänkylä, Finland, which have been divested during 2024 as well as the marine and energy business in Gruza, Serbia, divested in 2025.

-• Net sales were EUR 169.3 (188.7) million.
-Net sales decreased due to continued soft market environment especially during the beginning of the year.
+• Net sales were EUR 249.0 (257.8) million.
+Net sales decreased due to continued soft market environment during the first half of the year.

 Operational highlights

-• Group-wide performance improvement program focused on identifying and executing both profitability and cashflow improvement opportunities continued with full focus and is expected to deliver results as planned as year 2025 progresses.
+• Group-wide performance improvement programme focused on identifying and executing both profitability and cashflow improvement opportunities continued with full focus and is expected to deliver results as planned as year 2025 progresses.
+A new programme with even wider scope has been started, with focus on delivering profitability and cash flow improvements during 2026.

 • Structural investments in Narva (Estonia), Holic (Slovakia) and Gliwice (Poland) were completed, and operations were started.
 The start-up and ramp-up phase of the Gliwice investment is impacting profitability negatively in 2025.